 Sleep Disorders and Problems

-Most of us have experienced trouble sleeping at one time or another.
-This is normal and usually temporary, due to stress or other outside factors.
+Many of us experience trouble sleeping at one time or another.
+Usually it’s due to stress, travel, illness, or other temporary interruptions to your normal routine.
 But if sleep problems are a regular occurrence and interfere with your daily life, you may be suffering from a sleep disorder.
-Sleep disorders cause more than just sleepiness.
-The lack of quality sleep can have a negative impact on your energy, emotional balance, and health.
-The good news?
-You don’t have to live with sleeping problems.
-Read on to learn about the signs and symptoms of common sleep disorders, what you can do to help yourself, and when to call the sleep doctor.
+Sleep disorders cause more than just daytime sleepiness.
+They can take a serious toll on your mental and physical health, leading to memory problems, high blood pressure, weight gain, and impacting your immune system, heart health, energy levels, and mood.
+But you don’t have to live with a sleeping problem.
+There are many things you can do to help yourself get a good night’s sleep and improve your overall health.

 Even if you’ve struggled with sleep problems for so long that it seems normal, you can still learn to sleep better.
 You can start by tracking your symptoms and sleep patterns, and then making healthy changes to your daytime habits and bedtime routine.
 If self-help doesn’t do the trick, you can turn to sleep specialists who are trained in sleep medicine.
 Together, you can identify the underlying causes of your sleeping problem and find ways to improve your sleep and quality of life.

 Everyone experiences occasional sleeping problems, so how can you tell whether your sleeping problem is just a minor, passing annoyance or a sign of a more serious sleep disorder or underlying medical condition?

 Start by scrutinizing your symptoms, looking especially for the telltale daytime signs of sleep deprivation.